 Practical, general workplace training supported by an individual learning plan developed by the employer, college, and student.
+A minimum grade of "C" is required to pass this course.

 RADR 2267 Practicum (or Field Experience) - 2:0:15 Radiologic Technology/Science -